Armenia became the world’s first Christian country more than 1,700 years ago in 301 AD.

 Another good place to go, especially at weekends, is the Vernissage.
-A huge flea market in the center of Yerevan where everything is sold, from Russian military jackets to books, carvings, second-hand camera gear.
+A huge flea market in the centre of Yerevan where everything is sold, from Russian military jackets to books, carvings, second-hand camera gear.

-Yes more or less everything is sold here.
+Yes, more or less, everything is sold here.

-Around Republic Square, there are lots of distinctive Soviet era buildings but the city is developing all the time.
+Around Republic Square, there are lots of distinctive Soviet-era buildings, but the city is developing all the time.

 The local brandy “Ararat” was the one that Stalin gifted to Churchill after WW2.
 It kept world leaders happy for years.

-Yerevan is the capital of Armenia and dominating the skyline is the snow-capped peak of Mount Ararat, where Noah´s ark came to a rest according to the bible.
+Yerevan is the capital of Armenia and dominating the skyline is the snow-capped peak of Mount Ararat, where Noah´s ark came to rest according to the bible.

 There are grown adults who actually believe that two penguins walked all the way from Antarctica to the Middle East to get into an Ark….

-Part of it is carved into the cliff itself and the church is said to have been named after the spear that pierced Jesus Christ on the cross.
+Part of it is carved into the cliff itself, and the church is said to have been named after the spear that pierced Jesus Christ on the cross.
 It is in a magnificent location and a UNESCO World Heritage Site.

-First-century Roman temple that dates back to 77 AD. in Garni village
+A first-century Roman temple that dates back to 77 AD. in Garni village

 Garni temple is the only Greco-Roman structure in the country.